 - Pride Water Quality Assessment Report IV: Nutrient Assessments (PDF, 170pgs)

 From 2000 to 2006, researchers from the University of Kentucky collected water quality samples from 80 separate sites across the PRIDE project region.
 In addition to field data (i.e. flowrate, pH, temperature, and conductivity) laboratory analyses were also performed for fecal coliform, total nitrogen, and total phosphorus.
 The results of these analysis can be obtained from the KWRRI PRIDE website.

 Floyds Forks Watershed Stakeholder Engagement Project

-The Kentucky Water Resources Research Institute (KWRRI) promotes effective strategies for balancing Kentucky's economic development and environmental stewardship needs through successful watershed management.
-In 2011, the Kentucky Division of Water asked KWRRI to implement a stakeholder engagement process for the Floyds Fork Watershed that would provide insights into a range of perspectives and community preferences regarding possible nutrient management strategies for use in the Floyds Fork Watershed.
+The Kentucky Water Research Institute (KWRI) promotes effective strategies for balancing Kentucky's economic development and environmental stewardship needs through successful watershed management.
+In 2011, the Kentucky Division of Water asked KWRI to implement a stakeholder engagement process for the Floyds Fork Watershed that would provide insights into a range of perspectives and community preferences regarding possible nutrient management strategies for use in the Floyds Fork Watershed.
 To help determine how best to insure stakeholder engagement, the Kentucky Division of Water wanted to acquire a better understanding of the perspectives and desires of watershed residents and other watershed stakeholders.
 The project involved interviews, stakeholder focus groups, and larger public meetings through which stakeholder preferences were identified and quantified.